Global Value Fund

 Portfolio Attribution

-The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, underperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality (formerly labelled competitive strength), and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-The strategy’s value factors delivered positive returns in July, and value remains the best-performing factor group over the last twelve months.
-Although our sentiment factors were flat for the month, returns over the last twelve months and YTD are positive.
+The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, outperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+The strategy’s value factors delivered positive returns in November, and value remains the best-performing factor group over the last twelve months.
+Our sentiment factors were also positive for the month, over the last twelve months, and year-to-date period.
 Our quality and technical factors also posted positive returns in the month, and the technical factor category has produced the highest returns year to date.
-Our Corporate Events factor, added at the end of February, was the best-performing category in July.
-Our macroeconomic factors delivered negative monthly returns as countries exhibiting more attractive characteristics (such as Taiwan and Korea) underperformed those with relatively weaker characteristics (such as India).
-However, returns to our country aggregate factors were positive.
+Our corporate events factor, added at the end of February, was flat in November.
+Returns to our macroeconomic factors were negative as countries exhibiting more attractive characteristics (such as Korea and Sweden) underperformed those with relatively weaker characteristics.
+Our country aggregate factors were roughly flat in November.
 All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook

-Following the release of disappointing U.S. economic data, August got off to a volatile start in equity markets.
-However, as global central banks begin to cut rates, improving liquidity should benefit small cap stocks, especially with small caps (ACWI ex USA Small Cap Index) trading at a rare discount to their larger-cap (ACWI ex USA Index) peers on a forward P/E basis.
-In addition to the attractive relative valuation of the asset class overall, Causeway’s International Small Cap portfolio continues to trade at a substantial discount to the Index while simultaneously exhibiting more favorable growth, quality, momentum, and positive estimate revisions than the Index.
+As global central banks continue cutting rates, improving liquidity should benefit small-cap stocks, especially with small-cap stocks (ACWI ex USA Small Cap Index) trading at a rare discount to their larger-cap (ACWI ex USA Index) peers on a forward P/E basis.
+In addition to the attractive relative valuation of the asset class overall, Causeway’s International Small Cap portfolio continues to trade at a substantial discount to the Index while, in our view, simultaneously exhibiting more favorable growth, quality, momentum, and positive estimate revisions than the Index.
 We believe that this highly attractive combination of characteristics better insulates our portfolio from future volatility.

 International Opportunities Fund